Jesus & The Ancient Jewish Purity System

 “The inclusive vision incarnated in Jesus’s table fellowship is reflected in the shape of the Jesus movement itself.
 It was an inclusive movement, negating the boundaries of the purity system.
 It included women, untouchables, the poor, the maimed, and the marginalized, as well as some people of stature who found his vision attractive.
 It is difficult for us who live in a world in which we take for granted an attitude (at least as an ideal) of nondiscrimination to appreciate the radical character of this inclusiveness.
 It is only what we would expect from a reasonably decent person.
 But in a society ordered by a purity system, the inclusiveness of Jesus’ movement embodied a radically alternative vision…

 “In short, there is something boundary shattering about… the center of Jesus’ message and activity: ‘Be compassionate as God is compassionate.’
 Whereas purity divides and excludes, compassion unites and includes.
 For Jesus, compassion had a radical sociopolitical meaning.
-In his teaching and table fellowship, and in the shape of his movement, the purity system was subverted and an alternative social vision affirmed.
+In his teaching and table fellowship, generic modafinil online, and in the shape of his movement, the purity system was subverted and an alternative social vision affirmed.
 The politics of purity was replaced by a politics of compassion.”

 Bottom line: Jesus not only challenged the religious, social, and political order of his day, but he was viewed as a dangerous virus that was infecting others with similar ideas and practices.